Routing Quick Reference

 This ficticious example defines a URI that includes an id in the request path, but has also defined query parameters constraints.

-The routing-table specification exhaustively defines what is allowed in a routing table.
+The :io.pedestal.http.route.specs/routing-table specification exhaustively defines what is allowed in a routing table.

-A path parameter will normally match a single name with in the path, delimited by / characters; an alternate form is the wildcard,, which starts with * and must come at the end of the path: ["/accounts/*ids :get …] would provide a path parameter named :ids, and will contain anything on the URL after /accounts/, including any slashes.
+A path parameter will normally match a single name within the path, delimited by / characters; an alternate form is the wildcard, which starts with * and is only allowed at the end of the path: ["/accounts/*ids" :get …] would provide a path parameter named :ids, and will contain anything on the URL after /accounts/, including any slashes.

 Builtin Routers

-Pedestal includes several Routers; this reflects not only the evolution of the Pedestal library, but also allows for different trade-offs in the algorithm used by each Router.
-In rare cases, an application can provide its own Router rather than use one of Pedestal’s.
+Pedestal includes several routing algorithms; this reflects not only the evolution of the Pedestal library, but also allows for different trade-offs in the algorithm used by each Router.
+In rare cases, an application can provide its own router rather than use one of Pedestal’s.

 When your application starts a Pedestal service with create-servlet or create-server, Pedestal creates a router, using the following keys from the service map: